finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ## Remove unused CSS

 When we start developing our project, problaly we decided to use CSS Framework to speed up our development.
 At first it doesn't become problem, then at some point you realized that what css framework offers is to much, and you don't use it much.
 Maybe you just using the grid system, button or maybe just the utilities.
-And you've thinking, can I remove all that stuff that I don't use?
+And you've been thinking, can I remove all that stuff that I don't use?

 Well guess what, you can!
-Here comes [PurgeCSS](https://www.purgecss.com/) a tool to remove unused CSS.
+Here comes [PurgeCSS](https://www.purgecss.com/), a tool to remove unused CSS.
 The way PurgeCSS works is, for example, we're using **bootstrap** on our project, we only using class `.container`.
 Now, PurgeCSS will see that and will stripping all other css class that not being used, so in our final bundle css it will only have class `.container`.

 Ok, enough talking, let's see PurgeCSS in action.
 First we need to install some CSS Framework, i'll pick **bootstrap**.
 Let's install it: